t-Pebbling and Extensions: Extensions

-We now show that $\overline{\pi}^*(G) \geq \hat{\pi}^*(G)$.
-Suppose we have a feasible solution to {\sf FRAC OPT}, with values denoted $\overline{D}(v_i)$ and $\overline{p}_i(v_j,v_k)$ for all $i$, $j$, and $k$.
-We may assume that every $\overline{D}(v_i)$ and $\overline{p}_i(v_j,v_k)$ is rational, since all of the coefficients are integers.
+We now show that $\ofpn(G) \geq \hat{\pi}^*(G)$.
+Suppose we have a feasible solution to \textsf{FRAC OPT}, with values denoted $\overline{D}(v_i)$ and $\overline{p}_{i,j,k}$ for all $i$, $j$, and $k$.
+We may assume that every $\overline{D}(v_i)$ and $\overline{p}_{i,j,k}$ is rational, since all of the coefficients are integers.
 Let $t$ be the least common multiple of the denominators of these values.
-Let $D'(v_i)=t\overline{D}(v_i)$ and let $p_i'(v_j,v_k)=t\overline{p}_i(v_j,v_k)$ for all $i$, $j$, and $k$.
-This gives a feasible solution to {\sf OPT} and thus a $t$-fold solvable distribution $D'$ on $G$.
+Let $D'(v_i)=t\overline{D}(v_i)$ and let $p'_{i,j,k}=t\overline{p}_{i,j,k}$ for all $i$, $j$, and $k$.
+This gives a feasible solution to \textsf{OPT} and thus a $t$-fold solvable distribution $D'$ on $G$.
 Clearly, $\frac{|D'|}{t}$ is the value of the rational solution we were given.
 However, $D'$ may not be the smallest $t$-fold solvable distribution on $G$.
-Furthermore, we can let $D''(v_i)=ts\overline{D}(v_i)$ and let $p_i''(v_j,v_k)=ts\overline{p}_i(v_j,v_k)$ for all $i$, $j$, and $k$ for any positive integer $s$ to obtain a $ts$-fold solvable distribution on $G$.
-Thus, $\overline{\pi}^*(G) \geq \hat{\pi}^*(G)$.\Bx
+Furthermore, we can let $D''(v_i)=ts\overline{D}(v_i)$ and let $p''_{i,j,k}=ts\overline{p}_{i,j,k}$ for all $i$, $j$, and $k$ for any positive integer $s$ to obtain a $ts$-fold solvable distribution on $G$.
+Thus, $\ofpn(G) \geq \hat{\pi}^*(G)$.\Bx

-We can now dispense with the notation $\overline{\pi}^*(G)$.
-The following corollary provides a combinatorial interpretation for $\hat{\pi}^*(G)$. \begin{corollary} The size of an optimal fractional distribution on a graph $G$ is equal to $\hat{\pi}^*(G)$. \end{corollary} \textbf{Proof:} From the definition, we see that the size of an optimal fractional distribution on a graph $G$ is equal to the solution to the optimization problem {\sf FRAC OPT}.
-The result follows from Theorem \ref{fracoptpebbthm}.\Bx \\ Theorem \ref{verttransthm} shows that every vertex-transitive graph has an optimal fractional distribution which is uniform.
-We start with some lemmas, beginning with the following weight argument. \begin{lemma} Let $D$ be a fractional distribution on a graph $G$.
-Then there is a sequence of fractional pebbling moves starting from $D$ which places a pebble on $r\in V$ if and only if $\displaystyle{\sum_{v\in V} D(v) 2^{-\dist(v,r)} \geq 1}$. \end{lemma} \textbf{Proof}: For the ``if'' direction, we note that a vertex $v$ at distance $i$ from $r$ can send exactly $D(v)2^{-i}$ pebbles to $r$ by making fractional pebbling moves toward $r$.
-Thus, if all pebbling moves are directed toward $r$, then it is possible to send a pebble to $r$ by using fractional pebbling moves.
+The following corollary provides a combinatorial interpretation for $\hat{\pi}^*(G)$. \begin{corollary} The size of an optimal continuous distribution on a graph $G$ is equal to $\hat{\pi}^*(G)$. \end{corollary} \textbf{Proof:} From the definition, we see that the size of an optimal continuous distribution on a graph $G$ is equal to the solution to the optimization problem \textsf{FRAC OPT}.
+The result follows from Fact \ref{fracoptpebbthm}.\Bx